AED43A85 A66F 475A BF44 80AEE7103C30

 5. The KYC process: Know Your Customer

-To comply with Spanish anti-money laundering regulations, you will need to provide certain documents before reserving a new property or signing a private contract for a resale property.
-These documents include:
+To comply with Spanish anti-money laundering regulations, you will need to provide certain documents before reserving a new property or signing a private contract.
+These documents include a copy of your passport, proof of address, your tax identification number, and proof of the source of funds.

 6. Additional costs to anticipate